MaKTaiL/gemini-srt-translator/README.md

 ## ✨ Overview

-**Gemini SRT Translator** is a powerful tool to translate subtitle (.srt) files using the Google Gemini AI.
+**Gemini SRT Translator** is a powerful python tool to translate subtitle (.srt) files using the Google Gemini AI.
 Perfect for anyone needing fast, accurate, and customizable translations for videos, movies, and series.

 ---